kumihoclouds/docs.kumiho.io/python/_sources/getting-started.md.txt

 2. **Batch operations**: When creating many assets, consider using transactions or batch APIs (coming soon).

-3. **Store file metadata**: Always include checksums and sizes for resources to enable integrity verification.
+3. **Store file metadata**: Always include checksums and sizes for artifacts to enable integrity verification.

-4. **Use meaningful names**: Project, group, and product names become part of Kref URIs, so use URL-safe, descriptive names.
+4. **Use meaningful names**: Project, space, and item names become part of Kref URIs, so use URL-safe, descriptive names.

-5. **Track lineage**: Use links to track dependencies between assets for full provenance.
+5. **Track lineage**: Use edges to track dependencies between assets for full provenance.

 ## Next Steps